Cognitive-Behavior Therapy (CBT)

 How Can CBT Help Me?

-If your counselor determines that CBT would be an effective treatment option, you’ll be able to participate in CBT as part of your inpatient rehab treatment including our partial hospitalization program (php).
+If your counselor determines that CBT would be an effective treatment option, you’ll be able to participate in CBT as part of your inpatient rehab treatment.
 Our staff will be able to develop a treatment plan using CBT to help with your recovery.

 Your Foundation For Lasting Recovery